-Most unintentional spills that we have experienced ourselves and seen have been while getting in and out of a kayak.
-This makes sense, when you think about it, since this is the time when you are the least stable.
+Most unintentional spills that we have seen (and experienced ourselves) have been while getting in and out of the kayak.
+This makes sense when you think about it, since this is the time when you are the least stable.
 Once seated, if you are matched well with your kayak and your center of gravity is low, the only forces actively working against you are wind, wave and current.
 But transferring yourself from a standing position to a seated one and vice-versa can be tricky, particularly for a newbie kayaker or with a new boat.

-We’ll post some pics here to help you visualize all these techniques as soon as we can get out on the water to do this.
+We’ll post some pics here to help you visualize all these techniques as soon as we can get out on the water to do so.

 First off, for some reason many people do not like to get their feet wet entering and exiting the kayak.
 We’ve never really understood this attitude – after all, kayaking is a WATER sport!
 But we admit there are times when staying feet-dry is a good idea, for example, in relatively cold weather.
 But we usually just plan on getting our feet wet and wear appropriate shoes or boots.
 If we then manage to stay feet-dry it’s a nice plus.
 Getting into a kayak from ankle- to knee-deep water keeps the center of gravity lower, is easiest for people with hip and knee problems, and prevents the hull from being scratched up by sand, rocks and concrete boat ramps.

 BEACH AND RAMP LAUNCHES